#3 of the Dirty Dozen Is “Lack of Knowledge”

 A Navion had recently been inspected and was on a final flight before it was to be sold.

-Only a few minutes from the airport, a few specks of oil appeared on the windshield, followed shortly after with a whole lot more.
+Only a few minutes from the airport, a few specks of oil appeared on the windshield, followed shortly after by a whole lot more.
 The pilot was unable to see through the thick film of oil now covering his windshield and side windows, but somehow he managed to pry the canopy open enough to see out a 2” gap.
-As he touched down with no forward vision, the aircraft drifted to the left until the wing tip struck bush on the side of the runway and caused the aircraft towing 180° before coming to a stop.
+As he touched down with no forward vision, the aircraft drifted to the left until the wing tip struck a bush on the side of the runway and caused the aircraft to tow 180° before coming to a stop.

 The aircraft was severely damaged, but fortunately, the occupants were not injured.

 The Hartzell propeller on the Navion uses a rubber diaphragm attached to the front of the engine to change the propeller blade pitch.
 Regulated engine oil pressure is used to move the diaphragm.

 - Let’s Talk Human Factors - Origin of Dirty Dozen